-Figure 9.1 shows the current layout of the interaction region (IR).
-Its design receives several updates, with respect to the published PreCDR [1], to cope with the evolving double-ring design and a beam crossing angle of 33 mrad.
-It features an increased focal lengthen ( $L^ = 1.5 \text{ m} \rightarrow 2.2 \text{ m}$ ), defined as the distance between the final focusing magnet (QD0) and the interaction point (IP).
+The interaction region (IR) has to focus both electron and positron beams to small spot sizes at the interaction point (IP) to maximize the machine luminosity, and merge but subsequently separate the two beams which travel in two separate storage rings.
+The IR layout, as illustrated in Fig. 9.1, has received several necessary updates with respect to the published preliminary CDR [1], to cope with the latest double-ring design and a beam-crossing angle of 33 mrad.
+The two final focusing magnets, QD0 and QF1, sits inside the detector.
+The focal length (L^), defined as the distance from the final focusing magnet (i.e. QD0) to the IP, has increased from 1.5 m to 2.2 m.
 This allows enlarged separation between the two single apertures of the QD0.
-Compensating magnets are positioned in front of the QD0 and surrounding both QD0 and QF1 magnets.
+Compensating magnets are positioned in front of the QD0 and surrounding both the QD0 and QF1 magnets.
 They are introduced to cancel out the detector solenoid field and minimize the disturbance on the focusing beams.
-Furthermore, the outer radius of the compensating magnets defines the detector acceptance of $|\cos\theta| \leq 0.993$ .
-The luminosity calorimeter ("LumiCal"), located right in front of the compensating magnets, is designed to measure the integrated luminosity to a precision of $10^{-3}$ or even higher.
+Furthermore, the outer radius of the compensating magnets defines the detector acceptance to be $|\cos\theta| \leq 0.993$.
+The luminosity calorimeter (so called "LumiCal"), located right in front of the compensating magnets, is designed to measure the integrated luminosity to a precision of 10^{-3} or even higher.
 Tracking disks, labeled as FTD, are designed to measure charged particle trajectories in the forward region.

-Figure 9.1: Current layout of the CEPC interaction region.
+Figure 9.1: Layout of the CEPC interaction region.